Mirage-code/Business-Analysis-on-Karaoke-Business/README.md

 # Business-Analysis-on-Karaoke-Business
-Full business anaylysis on Karaoke Business in bayarea
+Full business analysis on Karaoke Business in the Bay Area